DannyuNDos/Korean-Support-for-SynthV/README.md

 You need SynthV Studio Pro to use this script.

 This script doesn't actually add Korean as a new language, but merely emulates Korean by using Mandarin and English phonemes.

+You must input Hangul for the Korean phonemes, not the usual Korean text.
+For example, if you intend to input `갑니다`, input `감니다` instead.